Distinguishing $W'$ Signals at Hadron Colliders Using Neural Networks: Conclusions

 \section{Conclusions}

-In this paper, we have investigated the ability of a neural network to distinguish different resonances in the $pp\rightarrow W'/H\rightarrow \ell\nu_\ell$ process at the LHC.
-We showed that the original event-by-event ambiguities in the coupling differentiation problem could be tackled with neural network classifiers with a convolutional neural network architecture using binned histograms as input images.
-The predicted $p_T$ distributions allow the discrimination between $H$ and $W'$, and because of the boosted parton collision frame, $W'$ with different couplings further manifest distinct $\eta$ distributions.
+In this paper, we have investigated the ability of using deep neural networks to distinguish different resonances in the $pp\rightarrow W'/H\rightarrow \ell\nu_\ell$ process at the HL-LHC.
+We showed that the original event-by-event ambiguities in the coupling differentiation problem could be tackled by classifiers with a neural network (NN) architecture that takes binned histograms as the input.
+The predicted $p_T^e$ distributions allow a discrimination between $H$ and $W'$, and because of the boosted parton collision frame, $W'$ bosons with different couplings further manifest different $\eta$ distributions.

-Extending previous signal-only analyses~\cite{Khosa:2019kxd}, we demonstrated that a simple CNN could start distinguishing the signals even with low signal-to-background ratio ($S/B$), saturating to nearly perfect performance at $S/B\gtrsim 0.6$.
-As our NLO schemes show, the 2D approach of~\cite{Khosa:2019kxd} can also be generalized to higher dimensions, where we took into account the extra information of the jet by using RGB channels to represent different kinematic variable pairs.
-These NLO performances were roughly as good as those in the LO case even with fewer number of events at the same $S/B$.
-Performance differences resulting from different boson widths and the three pairing schemes were also investigated, and it was concluded that there was no major difference among the training results.
-Finally, we studied the importance of each individual variable pair in the NLO CNNs, and found out that they had different discrimination power for the three signal classes, with some variable pairs being more suited to picking out certain classes.
+Extending previous signal-only analyses~\cite{Khosa:2019kxd}, we demonstrated that simple NNs could start distinguishing the signals even with low signal-to-background ratio, $S/B$.
+Of the three NN approaches we studied, the best was a fully connected neural network whose inputs were flattened histograms of kinematic variables (FNNh), though FNNi could potentially compete with it if more careful fine-tunings were applied as pointed out in Ref.~\cite{Nachman:2021yvi}.
+We found the FNNh could achieve AUCs over $0.80$ when $S/B\gtrsim 0.8$ for $4.5$-TeV resonances, and over $0.60$ when $S/B\gtrsim3.0$ for $6$-TeV resonances.
+As our 1-jet schemes showed, the 2D approach of Ref.~\cite{Khosa:2019kxd} could also be generalized to higher dimensions, where we took into account the extra information of the jet by using the ``RGB'' channels to represent different kinematic variable pairs.
+This additional jet information compensated for the drop in the event statistics, generally leading to better performance for both $4.5$- and $6$-TeV resonances.
+We also investigated the usefulness of cross validation, and discovered that it helped less for the 0-jet study, but boosted the performance and stability much for the 1-jet study.
+Performance differences resulting from different boson widths and the four pairing schemes were also investigated, and it was concluded that there was no major difference among the training results.